 GRIP_GRAB to the pwm value (i.e. 1000 ~ 2000) for the gripper’s closed position

 GRIP_RELEASE to the pwm value for the gripper’s open position

 GRIP_NEUTRAL to the pwm value for the gripper’s neutral position (often the same as its closed position)

 The transmitter’s auxiliary switch can control the gripper.

 In firmware versions 4.0 later, use an RC channel for control by setting is

 RCx_OPTIONparameter to “19”.

 Controlling Gripper during a mission¶

 The gripper position can be controlled during a mission in AUTO mode using the DO_GRIPPER command.
-Set the “drop/grab” column to 0 to close the gripper, 1 to open the gripper.
+Set the “drop/grab” column to 0 to drop (open the gripper), 1 to grab (close the gripper).